Cadienvan/super-simple-signal/README.md

 # What Is This?
-This is a super simple signal library for browser and Node.
+This is a super simple signal library for browser.
 It's mostly an experiment which provided good benchmarks and a nice, clean and simple API.
+It's also very small, weighing in at 296B minified and gzipped.

 # Installation
 ```bash